Kent Fortress Royal Engineers: Middle East

 Those who escaped Crete were then based in Palestine.
 A detachment was employed during the allied invasion of Vichy Syria in July 1941: during this operation a two-man team was flown behind Vichy lines, where they destroyed a vital bridge and were recovered by aircraft.

 Once absorbed into the local military organisation, they assisted with the wide variety of tasks performed by the Royal Engineers: construction and destruction, booby trap and mine clearance (often under fire), water supply, construction of dummy installations to deceive the enemy, etc.

-2 Parachute Squadron
+Parachute Squadrons

+The newly formed British airborne units required sapper support.
+The first Sapper airborne unit was the Air Troop RE, with KFRE providing the first commander, Captain, subsequently Major, Stephen Dorman and a detachment of soldiers to provide the nucleus for it.
+Expanded to become 1st parachute Squadron, Major Dorman took it to North Africa where he was killed.

-The newly formed British airborne units required sapper support and in early 1942, one of the companies in Northern Ireland was selected for conversion to this role, subject to the willingness and suitability of individual sappers.
+In early 1942, one of the companies in Northern Ireland, commanded by Major Paul Baker, was selected for conversion to this role, subject to the willingness and suitability of individual sappers - all in fact volunteered.
+The company became 2nd parachute Squadron.

 Normandy

 Meanwhile, the bulk of III (Kent) CTRE had returned from Northern Ireland in July 1942, being redesignated 1st (Kent) General Headquarters Troops RE.
 Although assigned to First Army, they did not take part in Operation Torch, and in 1943 they were renamed again as 15th (Kent) GHQ Troops RE.
 The unit accompanied 21st Army Group to Normandy as part of Operation Overlord.

 15th (Kent) GHQTRE under the command of Lt-Col L.R.E.
 Fayle was assigned to I Corps for the assault phase of the operation.
 The unit had been specially trained to construct Naval Pontoon Causeways to provide firm roads over soft beaches and to provide 'dryshod' landings for disembarking vehicles.
 The RE History comments that: